RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Graphics/SpriteFrame.md

 # SpriteFrame

 ## Description
-Adds a Sprite with the specified values.
+Adds a SpriteFrame with the specified values.

 ## Parameters
 - `xPivot`
-The horizontal offset of the sprite, negative values will move it to the left, while positive values will move it to the right.
+The horizontal offset of the sprite.
+Negative values will move it to the left, while positive values will move it to the right.
 - `yPivot`
-The vertical offset of the sprite, negative values will move it upwards, and positive values downwards.
+The vertical offset of the sprite.
+Negative values will move it upwards, while positive values will move it downwards.
 - `Width`
 The width of the sprite.
 - `Height`